USS Washington (1776 row galley): Seeking battle with the British

 In July, the galleys were sent to New York City to join the tiny flotilla George Washington was fitting out on the Hudson River and apparently came under Continental control.

 On the afternoon of 3 August, Washington served as flagship for Lieutenant Colonel Benjamin Tupper as that officer led an attack on the Royal Navy's warships Phoenix and Rose.
 As the galleys approached, Phoenix opened fire on the American boats to begin an action at grapeshot range which lasted some two hours before the Americans retired to Dobb's Ferry.
 During the engagement, four Americans were killed, and 14 others were wounded.
 On the British side, Phoenix was hulled twice and suffered substantial damage.

 Fate

-There is no record of Washington and her sister galleys after the British captured Manhattan Island late in the summer.
+Washington was tasked to protect Rhode Island’s Kickemuit River at its entry point, the Bristol Narrows.
+In 1777, an explosion on the galley killed eight crew members.
+Their bodies were buried on the western bank of the river near the selfsame narrows.